blue-yonder/devpi-cleaner/README.rst

     :target: https://requires.io/github/blue-yonder/devpi-cleaner/requirements/?branch=master

-Léon, the devpi cleaner, helps to batch removal of files from a `devpi server`_.
-Given a package and version specification it will remove the specified versions of a package from all indices of a given user.
+Léon, the devpi cleaner, enables batch removal of artefacts from a `devpi server`_.
+Given a package and version specification it will remove the specified versions of a package from either a single index or all indices of a given user.

 Rationale
 =========